 The Policies Development and Review Rule establishes the Policy Register.

 The Policy Register is the authoritative source for University policy documents.
-It is based on the TRIM software which the University uses to manage its archives and record-keeping systems.
+It is based on the HP Records Manager software which the University uses to manage its archives and record-keeping systems.

 Course resolutions, faculty resolutions and other documents relating to the academic governance of individual faculties and their courses are not found in the Policy Register.
 To find them, please go to the handbooks website.